Tandragee Idol: Description

-The Tandragee Idol and carved from a single block of local fine-grained, pale yellow sandstone and granite.
+The Tandragee Idol is carved from a single block of local fine-grained, pale yellow sandstone and granite.
 The statue shows a brutish-looking figure, whose portrayal is described by the archeologist Etienne Rynne as "magnificent in its crude barbarism", and as "menacing" by the archeologist Michael J. O'Kelly.
 The figure has a squat (short and wide) physique; his head is disproportionately large compared to his body and he has no real neck.
 According to the American archaeologist and art historian Arthur Kingsley Porter, his head "rises sharply in the back" and resembles "a veil drawn over a comb."
 Usually identified as male, the torso is rather sexless, but a moustache is indicated by vertical pick-marks.
 The figure's helmet seems to have horns, although they are now absent and indicated by two knobs (or dowels) where they would have protruded from.

-His right arm seemingly reaches to hold his left arm.
+His right arm seems to reach to hold his left arm.
 His facial features are grotesque; he has thick lips on a wide and open mouth that gapes in a vulgar manner reminiscent of the Early Medieval sheela na gig style.
 His nose is wide and flat, and his nostrils are pierced.
 His closely set oval eyes were described by the archaeologist Anne Ross as "large and coarse and placed in an unusually low position" between his large drooping lids and what appears to be a primitive, heavily ridged brow, which like his broad nose, may also be the outline of a helmet.
 Both hands have four crudely drawn and oversized fingers, and lack both thumbs and knuckles.